Azure AD Connect stopped syncing to Azure AD. Looking in Azure AD Connect Synchronization Service…

-Get mailbox size greater than in Office 365
+How to get mailbox size greater than in Microsoft 365

-How to get mailbox size greater than in Office 365?
+How to get mailbox size greater than in Microsoft 365?
 You want to list mailboxes greater than a specific size.
-It comes in handy if you like to know which mailboxes are filling up fast.
+It comes in handy if you like to know which mailboxes are filling up fast or almost reaching the maximum limit.
 This article will show you how to get mailboxes over a certain size.

 Get mailbox size greater than in Exchange on-premises

-Comparison operators let you specify conditions for comparing values and finding values that match specified patterns.
+The Comparison Operators in PowerShell let you specify conditions for comparing values and finding values that match specified patterns.
 There are a lot of operators.
-The comparison operator that we will use is the operator –gt, and it stands for greater than.
+The comparison operator that we will use is the operator -gt, and it stands for greater than.

-List all mailboxes in Exchange on-premises greater than 50 GB.
+List all mailboxes in Exchange on-premises greater than 50 GB in size.
 Again, this is in Exchange on-premises.

 DisplayName ItemCount TotalItemSize